rfxcom/node-rfxcom/README.md

     var rfxtrx = new rfxcom.RfxCom("/dev/ttyUSB0", {debug: true}), lighting2 = new rfxcom.Lighting2(rfxtrx, rfxcom.lighting2.HOMEEASY_EU);

-    lighting2.switchOn("0xF09AC8AA/1");
-    lighting2.switchOff("0xF09AC8AA/1");
+    lighting2.switchOn("0x19AC8AA/1");
+    lighting2.switchOff("0x19AC8AA/1");
 </pre>

 Rfy (Somfy) Blinds
 ------------------
 There is a specialised Rfy transmitter object.
 This supports three subtypes: 'RFY', 'RFYEXT' and 'ASA', one of which must be supplied to the Rfy constructor.
-RFY support requires an RFXtrx433E.
+RFY support requires an RFXtrx433E or RFXtrx433XL.
 The 'RFY' and 'RFYEXT' subtypes can control venetian blinds, but the command modes differ between EU and US supplied blinds motors.
 The mode is specified by passing an options parameter to the constructor.
-The valid modes are `'EU'` and `'US'`: the default is `'EU'`.
+The valid modes are `'EU'` and `'US'`.
+The default is `'EU'`.
 You can change the mode subsequently by calling the setOption() method with a new options parameter.

 <pre>